Signal strength based scheme for following mobile IoT devices in dynamic environments: The "Hot-Cold" Target Following Scheme

-The graphical depiction of the the 3-step movement when rotating by 144 degrees is provided in Fig. \ref{fig:geometric_analysis_144}.
-It can be seen that after three steps, the robot reaches position D, which is on the right border of the target area.
-Please note that in the case of 120-degrees rotation illustrated in Fig. \ref{fig:geometric_analysis_120}, point D overlaps with point A. In conclusion, the geometrical analysis reveals that the fixed rotation angle has to be higher than 120 and lower than 144 degrees for the robot to reach the target area in the minimum number of steps, when adopting Hot-Cold target following.
+The graphical depiction of the the 3-step movement when rotating by 144 degrees is provided in Figure \ref{fig:geometric_analysis_144}.
+It can be seen that after three steps, the robot reaches position D, which is on the right border of the target area that lies under the line bisector intersecting point M and left from the line defined by y-axis.
+Please note that in the case of 120-degrees rotation illustrated in Figure \ref{fig:geometric_analysis_120}, point D overlaps with point A. In conclusion, the geometrical analysis reveals that the fixed rotation angle has to be higher than 120 and lower than 144 degrees for the robot to reach the target area in the minimum number of steps, when adopting Hot-Cold target following.
 Obviously, rotation angles out of this range could eventually drive the robot in the target area, however, on average more steps would be required, whereas the objective is to reach the target as fast as possible.